philmcminn/new-paper/README.md

 [Git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules)
 instead.
 A Git submodule is just a way of using some other Git repository in another, but where the two repositories can still be maintained independently.

+### Spelling

+As I've already stated in these instructions, please ensure you use a spell checker!
+Many text editors enable you to install a plugin so that you can see any mispelt words while you're editing your document.

+British English or American English?
+I'm fine with whichever, so long as everyone working on the paper knows (and doesn't keep changing the spellings from one version of English to another).

+For some publications, particularly American journals, the publisher will change all British spellings to American anyway (e.g. IEEE, ACM).
+I often just go with American even though I'm a Brit, because the spellings are more concise --- every character of space is important! :-)

 ## Using This Repository in Conjunction with Other Latex Advice on the Web